Jrodigator/MatiesClimbingWeb/backend/README.md

 # How to start the express server:

 - Make sure you have used the pg_restore tool to create your DB from the dump file.
+- create a .env file in the backend/ directory
-- Check the DB params in backend/memberModel.js.
-For local dev the only thing you might have to change is the user and password.
+- For local dev the only thing you might have to change is the user and password.
 Depends on how you installed and setup postgres

 - Start your react app in a separate terminal